Networking Option 2: Self-service networks¶

 Configure the Networking components on a compute node.

-The Open vSwitch agent builds layer-2 (bridging and switching) virtual networking infrastructure for instances and handles security groups.
+The Linux bridge agent builds layer-2 (bridging and switching) virtual networking infrastructure for instances and handles security groups.

 PROVIDER_INTERFACE_NAMEwith the name of the underlying provider physical network interface.
 See Host networking for more information.

-[vxlan]section, configure the IP address of the physical network interface that handles overlay networks and enable layer-2 population:
+[vxlan]section, enable VXLAN overlay networks, configure the IP address of the physical network interface that handles overlay networks, and enable layer-2 population:

 OVERLAY_INTERFACE_IP_ADDRESSwith the IP address of the underlying physical network interface that handles overlay networks.
 The example architecture uses the management interface to tunnel traffic to the other nodes.
 Therefore, replace